 1.2 Model process error

 Many global lake and reservoir CH4 flux estimates rely on temperature-dependent relationships to represent reactions that form the basis for aquatic CH4 emissions (Yvon-Durocher et al., 2014, Johnson et al., 2021, Johnson et al., 2022, Aben et al., 2017).
 As temperature is a significant driver of microbial CH4 production (Marotta et al., 2014, Zeikus and Winfrey 1976), temperature alone has been considered an adequate predictor of CH4 ebullition (e.g., Aben et al., 2017) and diffusion (e.g., Rasilo et al., 2015) rates.
 Temperature dependent models, however, may poorly reflect CH4 dynamics because alternative mechanisms can control CH4 production (e.g., organic matter type (Kelly and Chynoweth 1981, Grasset et al., 2018)) and emission from the water surface (e.g., air pressure (Casper et al., 2000), wind speed (Joyce and Jewell 2003), water level (Harrison et al., 2017), and sedimentation rate (Maeck et al., 2014)).
-However, empirical data for these mechanisms are frequently limited, such that their effect is likely captured only as unexplained variation.
+However, available empirical data for these mechanisms are frequently limited to only a few waterbodies, while temperature data used to calibrate temperature dependent models are prevalent.

 Temperature dependent reaction rate models are likely to exhibit high model error (exhibited by the standard deviation of the residuals) when fitted to observed data.
 Yet, this model error has rarely been added to prior global CH4 flux estimates.
 If a global flux estimate is generated that includes model error and does not deviate far from a baseline estimate lacking model error, then global estimates produced from the model are considered valid.
 Otherwise, more complex models that account for more mechanisms may be more robust for global estimates.
 Investigating how the model error that is associated with a temperature dependent model propagates to the resulting global CH4 diffusion and ebullition estimates is necessary to determine the validity of using these models for future global estimates.